-The CRSS, announced in last month’s Budget for 2021 by Minister for Finance Paschal Donohoe, aims to assist businesses whose trade have been significantly impacted as a result of government restrictions.
+The CRSS, announced in the Budget for 2021 by Minister for Finance Paschal Donohoe, aims to assist businesses whose trade have been significantly impacted as a result of government restrictions.

-Minister Paschal Donohoe said that he was “confident” that the CRSS will provide much needed support to businesses that have had to close as a result of the restrictions.
+Minister Paschal Donohoe said that he was “confident” that the CRSS will and has provided much needed support to businesses that have had to close as a result of the restrictions.

 What you need to know about CRSS

 Businesses who apply for the scheme must be able to “demonstrate” the impact of COVID-19 restrictions on their business.
 The impact must show “significantly” affected turnover rates for the business in the period for which the restrictions are in operation.

 If a business makes a claim, the government will provide up to 25% of an amount equal to the average weekly turnover of the business in 2019 (or average weekly turnover in 2020 in the case of a new business) multiplied by the number of weeks in the period for which the claim is made.

 Businesses who qualify will be able to make a claim to Revenue under the CRSS for a cash payment to be known as an “Advance Credit for Trading Expenses.”
 The payment will be equal to 10% of their average weekly turnover in 2019 up to €20,000 and 5% thereafter, subject to a maximum weekly payment of €5000, for each week that their business is affected by the COVID-19 restrictions.

 If a business was established between December 26th 2019 and the 12 of October 2020, the claim will be based on their actual weekly average turnover in the period between the date of commencement and the 12th of October 2020 (subject to the weekly cap of €5000).
 Payments made under the scheme will be treated as an advance credit for trading expenses.